trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 With proper generated Nginx configuration files, traffic is distributed to targeted applications, services and components based on the "Host" header in HTTP(S) requests.

-* Please note that the TLS certificate passed in Ingress objects are supported in TAP 0.8 (ones over which session key shall be negotiation with the Client from the Internet).
+* Please note that the TLS certificate passed in Ingress objects are supported in TAP NG (ones over which session key shall be negotiation with the Client from the Internet).
-* Please note that "Endpoint" Kubernetes objects, when backed up with proper "Service" and "Ingress" objects, are supported in TAP 0.8.
+* Please note that "Endpoint" Kubernetes objects, when backed up with proper "Service" and "Ingress" objects, are supported in TAP NG.
 * Please note that Ingress Load Balancers hosts are pre-loaded with TAP CA certificate and should access internal services over HTTPS.

 ### 5.1.4 DNS and entry router configuration with multiple Load Balancers